paritytech/xcm-docs/src/executor_config/README.md

 	XcmpQueue,
 );
 ```
-If a parachain does not implement the XcmpQueue, it will not be able to send messages to other parachains.
+If a runtime does not contain the XcmpQueue pallet as a config item for XcmSender, it will not be able to send messages to other parachains.
-This can be useful for controlling the destinations that an XCM can be send to.
+This can be useful for controlling the destinations that an XCM can be sent to.

 ### AssetTransactor